 - NFTE offers curriculum, professional development, partnerships, and recognition for high school entrepreneurs.

 - The courses activate the entrepreneurial mindset and build startup skills in youth from under-resourced communities to ensure their success and to create a more vibrant society.

 NOCTI is a provider of industry-based credentials and partner industry certifications for CTE programs across the nation.
 NOCTI assessments are frequently used to meet Perkins accountability requirements, to guide data-driven instructional improvement, and/or to assist with teacher evaluation systems.

-Virtual Enterprise (VE) is an in-school, live business simulation that offers students a competitive edge through project-based collaborative learning and the development of 21st century skills in entrepreneurship, global business, problem-solving, communication, personal finance, and technology.
-This multidimensional, experiential learning model is part of a global network of student-run businesses in over 40 countries, which transform high school students into independent thinking business professionals and their classrooms into offices.
+An in-school, live business simulation that offers students a competitive edge through project-based collaborative learning and the development of 21st Century skills in entrepreneurship, global business, problem-solving, communication, personal finance, and technology.

 - An engaging. rigorous and standards-based computer science and game design curriculum.